mmagistra/TGBotImageParser/README.md

 - Example of image process you can find in: images/example_parsed_images/source_link/image_name
 - Any of methods return the path to the processed image.
 - To use the methods, you need to create an object of the ImageFormatter class, add the path to the directory with default image which you want to process, then you can call the methods.

+# Photo parsing and downloading (At this point, the address must begin with http(s)!)
+- Parsing is performed by libraries: BeautifulSoup, requests, aiohttp.
+- A single function scrape_and_save_images(address) is available, where address is a link to the site in str format.
+- The function returns 'done' in case of successful completion of the program or returns the text in string format with an error.
+- Images are saved in the path images/parsed_images/* , where * is [image_name]/default.png (possible extensions are png, jpeg, jpg).